-5 Remedies that Will Help Reduce Muscle Fatigue
+Five Remedies that'll Help Reduce Muscle Fatigue

 Maybe you’ve just started going to the gym.
 Perhaps you haven’t been sleeping well.
 Or maybe you’ve had to use your muscles more than usual.
 In any case, it’s important to know what to do to reduce muscle fatigue so you don’t have to spend the whole day in pain.

 Sometimes, the alarm will go off and it feels like you can’t get out of bed.
 When you try, any movement may feel impossible and requires a lot of energy.
 Muscular fatigue isn’t always caused by a bad movement or overly strenuous effort.

-Sometimes, it may be due to something known as ‘chronic fatigue syndrome,’ which mainly affects women.
+Sometimes, it may be due to something known as “chronic fatigue syndrome“, which mainly affects women.
 Another cause is the weakening of the immune system or even certain diseases like muscular dystrophy or inflammatory myopathy.

 Of course, we can’t ignore the possibility of arthritis and osteoarthritis, because they can also cause muscle fatigue.
 Women who have gone through or that are going through menopause may not have enough calcium in their bodies.
 The lack of this mineral stimulates muscle contraction and can cause pain or fatigue.

 You should wait between 24 and 48 hours before you train again.
 During that time, try to sleep well and don’t perform any strenuous physical activities.
 Instead of working out, try stretching your muscles for 15 seconds while you breathe.

 When you have muscle fatigue from training, you can try the ice and heat technique for 10 minutes.
 This will work if there isn’t any inflammation.
 However, if you do have inflammation, it’s best to just apply the ice.

-Food is also very important to help you reduce muscle fatigue: eat foods that include complex proteins, such as legumes, dairy and meats.
+Food is also very important to help you reduce muscle fatigue: eat foods that include complex proteins, such as legumes, dairy, and meats.
 That way, you’ll be consuming the amino acids that you’ll need to recover.
 And, of course, don’t forget about hydration.
 As you’ve probably read before, you’ll want to drink at least 6-8 glasses of water per day.

-- 1 banana (60-80 g)
+- 1 banana

-- 3 teaspoons of honey (15 g)
+- 3 tsp. of honey

-- Blend the ingredients until you have a smooth cream.
+- Blend the ingredients until you have a smooth cream

 - 10 grapes

-- 1 glass of water (250 ml)
+- 1 c. of water

-- 1 1/2 cups of melon (150 g)
+- 1 1/2 c. of melon

-- Wash the spinach well.
+- Wash the spinach well

-- Cut the melon into small pieces and then add all of the ingredients to the blender.
+- Cut the melon into small pieces and then add all of the ingredients to the blender

 3. Ginger tea